 You can read about how I transformed the picture frames above my bed at my post: Paint Old Frames to Update Your Decor.
 I painted the frames as well as the prints inside.
 The pictures that were in the frames had various shades of orange, yellows and reds.

 Obviously that didn't match my new furniture, so I painted them too!
 I painted our initials in the small frames and used the Bible scripture "Love Never Fails" in the large frame.
 My husband had that engraved in my wedding ring, so it was perfect!

-With the help of my daughter, we cleaned them well and used some black chalk paint with a bit of distressing.
+With the help of my daughter, we cleaned them well, wiping away all the dirt, dust, and grime.
+Then we used some black chalk paint with a bit of distressing.
 What a difference!

 End tables BEFORE: